AllenDowney/TheShakes/README.md

 ## Credit

-The premise of this game is inspired by "The Shivers", a disease in George R. R. Martin's *Blood and Fire* (see [here](https://awoiaf.westeros.org/index.php/Shivers)).
+The premise of this game is inspired by "the shivers", a disease in George R. R. Martin's *Blood and Fire* (see [here](https://awoiaf.westeros.org/index.php/Shivers)).

 Copyright 2020, License: [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)